YogendraChauhan/Mean/README.md

-# Mean 5
+# MEAN 5
-A Sample Application Using Mongo, Express, Angular &amp; Node
+A Sample Application Using Mongo, Express, Angular5 &amp; Node

 #### The Full Stack Javascript Framework.